-PROJECT NO. PROJECT DESCRIPTION COST ESTIMATE LEVEL OF URGENCY (1 - MOST IMPORTANT) REASON SWM_W1 In-Line Booster Pump Station for Appin \$ 8,750,000.00 1 This project is recommended for the current/existing condition and become more pronounced with the expected growth.
-Low fire flow availability is a significant limitation to development in Appin.
+PROJECT NO. PROJECT DESCRIPTION COST ESTIMATE LEVEL OF URGENCY (1 - MOST IMPORTANT) REASON SWM_W1 In-Line Booster Pump Station for Appin \$ 8 750 000 00 1 This project is recommended for the current/existing condition and become more pronounced with the expected growth.
+Low fire flow availability is a \$ 8,750,000.00 significant limitation to development in Appin.
 An inline booster station would create an Appin Pressure Zone and would help increase the fire flow across the Appin network.
-SWM_W2 Adding a 200mm watermain in Appin in a proposed easement west of Thames Rd., approximately 1000m in length. \$ 3,150,000.00 2 This project is recommended for the current/existing condition and become more pronounced with the expected growth.
-Create resiliency to the Appin water network and provide a second supply point in the system to supplement fire flow.
+SWM_W2 Adding a 200mm watermain in Appin in a proposed easement west of Thames Rd., approximately 1000m in length. ¢ 2 150 000 00 2 This project is recommended for the current/existing condition and become more pronounced with the expected growth. φ 3,130,000.00 Create resiliency to the Appin water network and provide a second supply point in the system to supplement fire flow.

 SWM_W3 Adding a 250mm watermain (approximately 350m in length) on Main St. between Industrial Rd. and Parkhouse Dr., serving as a second connection to the Village of Glencoe.
 (Recommended) \$ 1,350,000.00 This project is triggered by growth and therefore recommended by the 2041 planning horizon.
-Increase supply resiliency Adding a 200mm watermain (approximately 1100m in length) extending the existing watermain on Industrial Dr. to the south of Main St. and connecting to the existing dead-ended watermain on Tanya Dr. 3,375,000.00 3 into Glencoe and reduce the overall headloss along the Main St. main to help lower operational costs.
+Adding a 200mm watermain (approximately 1100m in length) extending the existing watermain on Industrial Dr. to the south of Main St. and connecting to the existing dead-ended watermain on Tanya Dr. 3 dding a 200mm watermain oproximately 1100m in length) tending the existing watermain Industrial Dr. to the south of ain St. and connecting to the isting dead-ended watermain on nya Dr. 3 into Glencoe and reduce the overall headloss along the Main St. main to help lower operational costs.
 Two supplies into the Glencoe system SWM_W4 Retrofitting the Melbourne Standpipe with an active mixer. \$ 50,000.00 3 This is not a growth-related challenge.
 Avoid thermal stratification of the stored water to mitigate chlorine off-gassing in summer months and reduce sodium hypochlorite usage.
 SWM_W5 Feasibility study of suitable manganese removal technologies \$ 30,000.00 3 This is not a growth-related challenge.
 To further evaluate the existing treatment system and potential manganese removal technologies that could be temporarily brought online during extreme weather events to meet AO levels.